heki-linux/linux/Documentation/virt/kvm/x86/hypercalls.rst

 The hypercall lets a guest request memory permissions to be removed for itself, identified with set of physical page ranges (GFNs).
 The HEKI_ATTR_MEM_NOWRITE memory page range attribute forbids related modification to the guest.
+The HEKI_ATTR_MEM_EXEC attribute allows execution on the specified pages while removing it for all the others.

 Returns 0 on success or a KVM error code otherwise.